elvessousa/indice/en/download.md

 thumbnail: /img/indice.jpg
 ---
 > See the small table of contents at left?
 It is Indice working.
-It's discreet, but works as a charm.
+It's discreet, but works as a charm. **It's minified version is just 1KB!**

 ### Download the files
 This script is available as a full package containing all the need files to compile.